Are your savings on track?

 Whether you’re just starting out, or getting closer to retiring, it’s never too early – or too late – to get your money working for you.
 But the sooner, the better.

-As part of the Retirement & Savings program, you can make an appointment with a Canada Life Member Guide, who can help you develop a plan to help ensure your money will last.
+As part of the Retirement & Savings program, you can make an appointment with a Canada Life Health and Wealth Consultant, who can help you develop a plan to help ensure your money will last.

 Some things to think about